March 31st 2020 ・ 10 min reading

 This is a Swedish term for speed-play.
 When this is assigned it means you will vary your speed within the run and use slower speeds to recover for allotted specific time.

 Before you start your training make sure you check with your doctor to be sure you’re cleared to start your training.
 Step two is make sure you are all geared up by visiting a running store.
 You should also have a distance and time recording device.
-That device can be a wearable such as a GPS enabled watch or other smart watch.
-You could also take your smart phone with you and download any of the many running apps available.
+That device can be a wearable such as a GPS enabled watch or other smart watches.
+You could also take your smartphone with you and download any of the many running apps available.

 Before each run you should follow a warm-up routine in duration of about 10-15 minutes that you are comfortable with.
 Your routine can be a mixture of jogging following by some dynamic movement.
 Some of the best dynamic exercises can be found on the Chiquita Fitness Stickers.
 The 20 Jumping Jacks, 30 High Knee Taps and 20 Deep Lunges are a great set to repeat a few times to get that full body ready to go.

 The cool-down movements done after the assigned workout has been completed include more static stretches which are more like yoga poses with position holds that are about 20-30 seconds long.
 The routine for this should also last 10-15 minutes.
 This is also a good time to end your entire workout with the Ten Minutes of Mindfulness from the Chiquita Fitness Challenge Sticker.
 Spend those ten minutes reflecting on your recent run and workout.
 Try to find moments where you felt yourself overcoming some of the more difficult parts of the workout.
 Visualize your next workout and run through a scenario that incudes you successfully completing the race ahead.